Local naturalists contribute to South Block (Photo courtesy SONC)

 Volunteers planting wildflowers at the Flower Power CV event in BC (Photo by NCC)

-NCC's Conservation Volunteers program engages people in the protection of Canada's biodiversity while providing a meaningful, hands-on educational experience.
-Our events are carefully designed to ensure your volunteer time is dedicated to important conservation action while learning about our local ecosystems and how we fit into them.
+NCC's Conservation Volunteers program engages people of all ages in the protection of Canada's species and natural habitats while providing a meaningful, hands-on educational experience.
+Our events are carefully designed to ensure your volunteer time is dedicated to important conservation action.
+You'll also learning about our local ecosystems and how we fit into them.

-The Conservation Volunteers program offers volunteers opportunities to join NCC staff on projects designed to contribute to the long-term stewardship of ecologically significant properties owned and managed by NCC and its partners right across Canada.
+The Conservation Volunteers program offers opportunities to join NCC staff on projects that contribute to the long-term care of ecologically significant properties owned and managed by NCC and our partners across Canada.

 Darkwoods sits on the shores of Kootenay Lake, British Columbia (Photo by M.A.
 Beaucher)

 Become a Leader in Conservation

-NCC's Leaders in Conservation are supporters who provide the foundation of our efforts to protect British Columbia's important natural spaces by giving an annual gift of $1,000 or more.
+NCC's Leaders in Conservation are supporters who provide the foundation of our efforts to protect BC's important natural spaces by giving an annual gift of $1,000 or more.

 Learn about other donation options>